martin-S551/Project-1/README.md

     # Check if the computer's health has dropped to 0 or below.
     if computer_health <= 0:
-        print("\nThe computer's health dropped to 0.
+        print("\nThe computer fainted.
 You win!")  # Announce the player's victory. break  # Exit the loop since the game is over.

     # Computer's turn to make a move.